OpenDSA/OpenDSA/RST/en/CourseSpecific/CS5040Sp2020Intro.rst

    * Look at Canvas
    * Look at Piazza site, make sure you are enrolled there
    * Look at Project 1 spec: Will discuss next time
-   * Do Chapter 1 exercises in OpenDSA by 11:00pm Thursday (in 2 days)
+   * Do Chapter 1 exercises in OpenDSA by 11:00pm Friday (in 2 days)

 .. slide:: Before you leave today